Magdalo Group

 The Magdalo Group was a group of dissident soldiers who staged the unsuccessful Oakwood mutiny.
 Made up of junior officers of all branches of the Armed Forces of the Philippines (AFP), the group took over the Oakwood Premier Ayala Center in Makati and demanded the resignation of senior officers in the AFP and members of the Arroyo government, including the President herself.
-The group called themselves "Bagong Katipuneros" (Filipino, "New Katipuneros"), but the local press continued referring to them as the Magdalo Group.
+The group called themselves "Bagong Katipuneros" (Filipino, "New Katipuneros"), but the Philippine press continued referring to them as the Magdalo Group.

 On August 30, 2007, the Philippine National Police went on alert against an alleged Magdalo recruitment try in Bicol, targeting the Army's 9th Infantry Division.
 The effort was supposedly related to alleged destabilization efforts planned for the forthcoming promulgation by the Sandiganbayan on the plunder case against former President Joseph Estrada.

 Offshoot groups

 After the administration of President Gloria Macapagal Arroyo, members of the Magdalo group shifted towards civic work.